minishmaker/randomizer/README.md

 * ChangeSeed (R | S) [Seed] - If R is selected it will pick a random seed and ignore the seed parameter, if S is selected then seed is required and is used as the seed for randomization.
 * LoadLogic [PathToLogicFile] - If a path is specified it will load that logic file and update options.
 If no path is specified it will load the default logic file.
 * LoadPatch [PathToROMBuildfile] - If a path is specified it will load those patches.
 If no path is specified it will load the default patches.
+* LoadYAML [PathToYAMLFile] - If a path is specified it will load that YAML file to use as a Preset or Mystery weights.
+If no path is specified seed generation will use the loaded options instead.
 * LoadSettings (Setting String) - Loads the settings provided by the setting string into the randomizer.
 * Logging (1 | 2 | 3) [1 | 2 | PathToSaveLogs] - Sets one of the logging properties.
 Passing 1 as the first parameter sets the verbosity, in which case the second parameter needs to be either 1 (verbose) or 2 (only errors).
 Passing 2 as the first parameter sets the output file path, in which case the second parameter needs to be the path where you want to save the logs to.
 Passing 3 as the first parameter will publish the logs to the current output path, and does not take a second parameter.
 * Randomize (RetryCount) - Generates a seed.
 RetryCount is the maximum number of times we should attempt to generate a seed in the case of failure.